Skip to main content

 27

-Octavia had a deep and personal connection with Octavian, her younger brother, who would go on to become Rome’s first emperor in 27 BCE.
+Octavia had a close relationship with Octavian, her younger brother, who would go on to become Rome’s first emperor in 27 BCE.
 As a result, she was granted several rights and privileges that were normally reserved for Roman men.
 These included the ability to manage her own affairs and finances without needing to consult a male guardian.

 (Cassius Dio, Roman History, 49.38)